wavexx/fgallery/README.rst

 - Multi-camera friendly: automatically sorts pictures by time: just throw your (and your friends) photos and movies in a directory.
 The resulting gallery shows the pictures in seamless shooting order.
-- Adapts to the current screen proportions, switching from horizontal/vertical layout automatically.
+- Adapts to the current screen size and proportions, switching from horizontal/vertical layout and scaling thumbnails automatically.
-- Supports face detection for improved thumbnail generation.
+- Supports face detection for improved thumbnail centering.
+- Loads fast!
+Especially over slow connections.
 - Includes original (raw) pictures in a zip file for downloading.
 - Panoramas can be seen full-size by default.